Skip to main content

 • “There is approximately no build up and then the important character development happens in one walking scene at the very end.”

-• “Not a whole lot to go off or really get invested in other than a few character developments and hints of back story, but I'd say it's good enough to make you wish there were more.”
+• “Not a whole lot to go off or really get invested to other than a few character developments and hints of back story, but I'd say it's good enough to make you wish there were more.”

 • “I only wish that we had gotten a little more character development surrounding MK, and also that there was a little bit more music to listen to.”